codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 **Solution**:
 * Confirm that you have set the correct bundle identifiers for all targets in Xcode.
-* Verify that the bundle identifier set in Xcode matches the bundle identifier set in the UI under code signing.
+* Verify that the bundle identifier set in Xcode matches the bundle identifier set in the Flutter workflow editor under code signing.